CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

 LINCS governs their own administrative access.
-The designated government contracting official responsible for approving the purchase of CivicActions' services, or authorized representative, is empowered to designate and approve Site Managers.
-It is left to the discretion of the designated government contracting official or authorized representative to determine if a Site Manager is considered to have a valid reason for accessing the CC application.
+Users with the Administrator roles are empowered to designate and approve Administrators.